When underfloor heating systems come up, people usually associate them with the warmth they deliver.

 I recommend paying careful attention to choosing engineered wood flooring that fits the bill for great home designs while still doing its job effectively.

-That said, you need to be careful with carpeting choices so thicker carpets don’t insulate the heat once it’s been distributed throughout these spaces.
+That said, you need to be careful with carpeting choices so that thicker carpets don’t insulate the heat once it’s been distributed throughout these spaces.

 This doesn’t mean carpets aren’t a potential floor covering for bedroom spaces.